Skip to content

 Where Figma falls short

 Performance degrades on large files.
-A file with 200+ screens and a complex component library will lag on a 16 GB MacBook Air.
+A file with 200+ screens and a full component library will lag on a 16 GB MacBook Air.
 Figma's browser-based architecture means you're always limited by WebAssembly performance and network latency.
 Sketch, being native, handles the same file size faster.

 Plugin quality varies wildly.
 Of the 5,000+ community plugins, maybe 200 are genuinely well-maintained.
 The rest are abandoned experiments.
 Finding reliable plugins requires trial and error, and there's no quality curation from Figma.